Everything You Need to Know About Buying Used Tools

 How to Buy Used Hand Tools

 Buying used hand tools is fairly straightforward.
-The general rule is this: If it looks good, it probably is good.
-Keep an eye on brands, of course — don't pay Snap-on prices for Kobalt tools — but if a hand tool has held up to some usage, it'll probably continue to do so for the foreseeable future.
+The general rule is this: if it looks good, it probably is good.
+If a hand tool has held up to some usage, it'll probably continue to do so for the foreseeable future.
+Keep these tips in mind when you buy, though:

-Check the tool's working surfaces: Surfaces that are supposed to be smooth should actually be smooth, and parts that are supposed to move should do so freely, evenly, and precisely.
-If it feels wrong, it probably is wrong.
+Check the tool's working surfaces.
+Surfaces that are supposed to be smooth should actually be smooth, and parts that are supposed to move should do so freely, evenly, and precisely.
+If it feels wrong, it's probably wrong.

 How to Buy Used Power Tools

-Buying power tools is more complex than buying hand tools.
-Before you buy any power tool (you can learn about the most essential power tools here), insist on seeing it run.
+Buying used power tools is more complex than buying hand tools.
+Before you buy any power tool (you can learn about the best power tools here), insist on seeing it run.
 If the seller doesn't have batteries or a power outlet nearby, negotiate as if this tool might never work.
-Reject any power tools with frayed cords, bent plugs, tape on the electrical cord, significant trauma, or scorch marks.
+It might be the brand of the best chainsaw ever (more on those here), but if a power tool has frayed cords, bent plugs, tape on the electrical cord, significant trauma, or scorch marks, you're better off rejecting it.
 If you're still willing to take a risk on a power tool you haven't seen operating, rotate its various moving parts by hand.
 If it feels wrong, walk away.

 Expect to buy new batteries for used cordless tools, and remember that batteries and chargers can cost nearly as much as a new tool.
 Compare the cost of new batteries and a charger against that of a new tool (which may come with batteries and a charger).
 You're unlikely to come out substantially ahead, especially in the entry-level market.